xxc3nsoredxx/sedutil/README.md

 Assume it's broken and doesn't work to generate docs.

 Building is supported on Gentoo amd64.
-Other distros should work as long as the necessary tooling is available.
+Any distro should work as long as the necessary tooling is available.

 To compile your own version of `sedutil` you will need the standard development tools, an internet connection, and at least 7 GiB of disk space.
 Although not mandatory, at least 12 GiB of space is recommended to safely accommodate the maximum `ccache` size of 5 GiB.